ABCD-ReproNim/exercises/break/downloadMRI.md

 ***

 18. Let's list out the files we've downloaded.
 You'll notice that the data was downloaded into a `submission_XXXXX` directory.
-You will also notice that they are all in `.tgz` format.
+You will also notice that the files are in `.tgz` format.
 The last step will be to unzip the files.
 The unzipping and `datalad save` steps will take a few minutes.
-4th tea refill is a charm!
+Fourth tea refill is a charm!

 The `%%bash` in the cell tells the entire cell to run the code in bash.